nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Exporting data

 #### Exporting student data
-1. Prerequisites: List all students using the `list` command.
+1. Prerequisites: List all students using the `liststudents` command.
 Multiple students should be in the list.

 2. Test case: `export students`<br>
    Expected: CSV file created in data directory and home directory.
 Success message shows number of students exported.